-Mission: The mission of the University of Kentucky Music Therapy Program is to advance cutting-edge, evidence-based music therapy practices within the contexts of research, education and clinical care.
-In order to demonstrate this mission, the program strives to be a leader in the use of music therapy in physical and mental health care while also providing high-quality services for those with communication, cognitive, emotional and social functioning needs.
+Mission: The mission of the UK HealthCare Clinical Music Therapy Program is to advance cutting-edge, evidence-based music therapy practices within the contexts of clinical care, education and research.
+In order to demonstrate this mission, the program strives to be a leader in the use of music therapy in physical and mental health care while also providing high-quality services for those with communication, cognitive, emotional, spiritual and social functioning needs.

-UK interns will have the opportunity to work with interdisciplinary teams, co-treat with SLP, OT and PT, develop a project in an area of their choosing, and more.
+UK HealthCare interns will have the opportunity to work with interdisciplinary teams, co-treat with PT, OT, SLP, and Child Life and to develop a project in an area of their choosing and more.

-Application process: All applicants must submit (a) the UK internship application, (b) unofficial transcripts and (c) two letters of recommendation.
+Application process: All applicants must submit the UK HealthCare Music Therapy Internship application, college transcripts, resume and two letters of recommendation.
 It is recommended that one letter be from a professor and one from someone who has knowledge of your therapeutic abilities.
 On-site interviews will be scheduled for those applicants who are selected as possible interns.
 Interviews via Skype may be considered for long-distance applicants.

 Acceptance: During the interview process, each applicant will be given a timeline for acceptance.
 Accepted applicants will be notified via email or phone and given one week to accept or decline the internship.

 Time off: Because the internship is calculated by hours, all missed time must be made up.
-Activities deemed to be music therapy-related by the Clinical Training Supervisor do not count as missed time.
-Completion of 1,020 hours across six months allows for approximately five days for emergencies, vacation and/or sick leave.
+Activities deemed to be music therapy-related by the Clinical Training Director count as internship hours.
+Completion of 1,020 hours across six months allows for approximately five days for vacation and/or sick leave.

-Schedule: Internship hours will primarily be from 8:30 a.m.-5 p.m., Monday through Friday.
-Occasionally, internship duties may require some evening and weekend hours.
-Each intern will be required to track his or her own hours.
+Schedule: Internship hours will primarily be from 8:30 a.m. to 5 p.m., Monday through Friday.
+Internship duties may rarely require some evening and weekend hours.
+Interns will be required to track their own hours.

 Each intern is required to complete the following: